cocotb/cocotb/documentation/source/quickstart.rst

 Creating a Makefile
 -------------------

-To run a cocotb test we typically create a Makefile.
-Cocotb provides ``make`` rules to handle the simulator setup.
+Cocotb provides makefiles to automate building a project's design sources and running a simulation with the cocotb environment.
-We only need to inform cocotb of the source files we need compiling, the toplevel entity to instantiate and the Python test script to load.
+In the Makefile we specify the default simulator to use (:make:var:`SIM`), the language of the toplevel module or entity (:make:var:`TOPLEVEL_LANG`), the design source files (:make:var:`VERILOG_SOURCES`, :make:var:`VHDL_SOURCES`), the toplevel module or entity to instantiate (:envvar:`TOPLEVEL`), and a Python module that contains our cocotb tests (:envvar:`MODULE`).

 .. code-block:: makefile

+    # This is file Makefile

+    SIM ?= icarus
+    TOPLEVEL_LANG = verilog

     VERILOG_SOURCES += $(PWD)/submodule.sv
     VERILOG_SOURCES += $(PWD)/my_design.sv